pgEdge/pgedge-helm/examples/README.md

 # Create a test 'users' table on all instances
 make multi-create-test-table

-# Enable replication on all instances
+# Optional: If you are not using AutoDDL, enable replication on both instances for this table
+# If you are using AutoDDL (the default), this will be handled automatically
 make multi-enable-replication

 # From here, any writes to the `users` table on any instance will be replicated to the other